DS 3 E-Tense review: interior, dashboard & comfort

-You’ll either love or loathe the E-TENSE’s cabin: 'quirky' is probably the best word to describe the interior.
-The dashboard is laid out in a diamond formation, with most of the buttons residing below the central touchscreen.
-The layout isn’t as complicated as it looks, though; the switches all do what you’d expect them to do, and connecting your phone using Apple CarPlay or Android Auto is a doddle.
+You’ll either love or loathe the DS 3 E-Tense’s cabin: 'quirky' is probably the best word to describe it.
+The dashboard is laid out in a diamond formation, with most of the buttons residing below the new central touchscreen that came as part of the car’s recent facelift.
+The layout isn’t as complicated as it looks; the switches all do what you’d expect them to do, and connecting your phone using Apple CarPlay or Android Auto is relatively simple.

-However, parts of the DS 3’s cabin feel over-designed.
+Parts of the DS 3’s interior do feel over-designed, however.
 You’ll find the window switches on the centre console rather than on the doors, for example, and the big block of plastic trim obscuring over-the-shoulder visibility is the definition of form taking precedence over function.
-The digital dials look great, however, presenting all the necessary information exactly where you want it.

-DS is targeting the premium class, and the Crossback’s interior design, for the most part, feels special enough to meet the criteria.
-There’s high-quality material on the doors and dashboard, and all the technology is first-rate.
-The design is a little off-the-wall and won’t be to all tastes, but apart from some slightly flimsy window switches, it all appears pretty well built.
+DS is targeting the premium class, and the DS 3’s interior design, for the most part, feels special enough to meet the criteria.
+There’s high-quality material on the doors and dashboard, and the fit and finish overall is very good.
+It’s amazing how a bit of suede trim on the dashboard and some other small touches can make a cabin feel as upmarket as the DS 3’s does.

 Equipment, options & accessories

 Just like the petrol-powered model, the DS 3 E-Tense is now available in four trim levels: Performance Line, Performance Line+, Rivoli and Opera.
 Prices start from over £37,000, however top spec models are priced at nearly £42,000 – just a few thousand pounds shy of the excellent Tesla Model Y. For a small electric SUV, the DS 3 doesn’t offer the best value for money.